 After Monday’s post I am all about the pie right now.
 Or maybe it’s because I still have one lonely piece of this beauty waiting for me in the fridge right now.
-You guys, this pie has totally made my week.
+You guys, this caramel apple pie has totally made my week.

 I usually don’t like to give my recipes names like “the world’s best” or “super duper ooper good” fill in the blank, because it feels a little hoity-toity (I’ll admit there are a few here from way back).
-But this pie has me tempted.
+But this caramel apple pie has me tempted.
 It.
 Is.
 So.
 Darn.
 Good.

 So without further adieu, let’s just get down to it!